dotarjun/Portfolio-v2/README.md

 - React: A JavaScript library for building user interfaces.
 - Astro JS: A static site builder that allows mixing JavaScript and static HTML for creating performant and dynamic websites.
+- Tailwind CSS: A utility-first CSS framework for rapidly building custom user interfaces.
+- Vercel: A cloud platform for static sites and serverless functions.
+- GitHub: A code hosting platform for version control and collaboration.
 - Figma: A cloud-based design and prototyping tool used for creating visual designs and user interfaces.

 ## Getting Started